NDIS Short Term Accommodation (STA) Guidelines: Rules, Limits, and What Participants Should Know

 Understanding NDIS Short Term Accommodation guidelines can feel overwhelming when you are trying to work out what the rules actually mean for a participant's stay.
 Whether you are a support coordinator, a family member, or a participant planning ahead, the guidelines cover everything from how long a stay can last to what providers are expected to deliver and document.

-NDIS Short-Term Accommodation (STA), now officially known as Short-Term Respite (STR), remains one of the most widely used NDIS supports.
+NDIS Short-Term Accommodation (STA) remains one of the most widely used NDIS supports.
 For a general overview of what NDIS STA is and how it works, see our guide to NDIS Short Term Accommodation.
 This guide breaks down the NDIS STA guidelines in plain language: the rules, the limits, what providers must comply with, and what participants and families should know before booking.
+It also covers recent compliance shifts in how STA is assessed and documented, which affects both how stays are planned and how providers must record and evidence the support they deliver.

 What Are the NDIS Short Term Accommodation (STA) Guidelines?